 Use your in store promotional displays to tell a story visually wherever possible, relying on images rather than words to get your points across.
 Think of a customer seeing your display from the other end of an aisle; will they be able to understand what your product does without getting close enough to read the words?

 Don’t be afraid to use different shapes and structures for your promotional displays.
 Certain images are immediately recognisable and can associate your product with a particular emotion.
 For example, going back to the Christmas example, items like stockings and Christmas trees immediately associate your product with the holiday from a distance.

 Don’t be afraid to go the extra mile, either.
 Some brands have used lights, sounds, movement and even smells to create displays that evoke an emotion, grab consumer attention and showcase what the product is about in as few words as possible.
 Think about what you want, then work out whether it’s possible.

 Summary - How to Design In STore promotional displays

 - Don’t be afraid to design outside of the box and create something unexpected.
 As long as you keep it relevant to your customers, you are on to a winner.

 - Get your message across with concise wording.

-- Weave a story into your displays that customers will connect with.
+- Weave a story into your in store promotional displays that customers will connect with.

 - Think how shapes from your brand identity can be integrated into your retail design.
 Don’t forget to experiment with light and sound too.